Sutton585/Hugo/content/english/ux/_index.md

 features:
   - title: "Experience Design That Delivers"
     image: "/images/service-1.png"
     content: "Hiring UX shouldn't feel like bluffing through a foreign language.
-Hit the ground running with a purpose-built experience design practice with a service mindset and rapid feedback loops."
+Hit the ground running with a purpose-built experience design practice with a service mindset and actionable feedback loops."
     bulletpoints:
       - "Scalable balance across discovery, research and active development."
-      - "Process playbooks, governance models, docs and rituals to shape team culture from day one."
+      - "Process playbooks, governance models, docs and agile rituals to shape team culture from day one."
-      - "Staffing support and recruiter resources without dense jargon and buzzwords."
+      - "UX-first staffing support and recruiter resources without the jargon and buzzwords."
     button:
       enable: false
       label: "Take Action Now"